browserengineering/book/book/security.md

 This header asks the browser not to load any resources (including CSS, JavaScript, images, and so on) except from the listed origins.
-If our guest book used `Content-Security-Policy`, even an attacker managed to get a `<script>` added to the page, the browser would refuse to load and run that script.
+If our guest book used `Content-Security-Policy`, even if an attacker managed to get a `<script>` added to the page, the browser would refuse to load and run that script.